Richard joined the Board in November 2015.

-Roger is currently serving as Non-Executive Chair of Avingtrans plc, Brand Architekts Group plc, Flowtech Fluidpower plc and Hargreaves Services plc, and as Non-Executive Director of Proteome Sciences plc, British Smaller Companies VCT2 Plc and Augean plc.
+Roger is currently serving as Non-Executive Chairman of Avingtrans plc, Hargreaves Services plc, Brand Architeckts plc (formerly Swallowfield), Non-Executive Director of Proteone Sciences plc and British Smaller Companies VCT 2 plc.

 Tribal is committed to high standards of corporate governance and maintaining sound business ethics.